 Effect of custom models

 Using a custom model is the easiest way to achieve a style, guaranteed.
 This is also a unique charm of Stable Diffusion.
-Because of the large open-source community, hundreds of custom models are freely available.
+Because of the large open-source community, thousands of custom models are freely available.

 When using a model, we need to be aware that the meaning of a keyword can change.
 This is especially true for styles.